Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 * There are no good tools to help us detect race conditions.

-Serializable isolation is usually regarded as the strongest isolation level.
-It guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, **serially**, without any concurrency.
+**Serializable isolation is usually regarded as the strongest isolation level.** It guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, **serially**, without any concurrency.

 Most databases that provide serializability today use one of three techniques:

-* Literally executing transactions in a serial order
+* **Literally executing transactions in a serial order**

-* Two-phase locking, which for several decades was the only viable option
+* **Two-phase locking**, which for several decades was the only viable option

-* Optimistic concurrency control techniques such as serializable snapshot isolation
+* Optimistic concurrency control techniques such as **serializable snapshot isolation**

 ### Actual Serial Execution

-The simplest way of avoiding concurrency problems is to remove the concurrency entirely: to execute only one transaction at a time, in serial order, on a single thread.
+The simplest way of avoiding concurrency problems is to **remove the concurrency entirely**: to execute only one transaction at a time, in serial order, on a single thread.

+The approach of executing transactions serially is implemented in VoltDB/H-Store, Redis, and Datomic.
+A system designed for single-threaded execution can sometimes perform better than a system that supports concurrency, because it can avoid the coordination overhead of locking.
+However, its throughput is limited to that of a single CPU core.

 #### Encapsulating transactions in stored procedures